GU-CLASP/GU-CLASP.github.io/content/pages/people/shalom-lappin/publications.md

 ## PAPERS IN CONFERENCE PROCEEDINGS

+-   Jean-Philippe Bernardy and Shalom Lappin (2022), \"A Neural Model for Compositional Word Embeddings and Sentence Processing\", *Proceedings of the Workshop on Cognitive Modeling and Computational Linguistics*, May 26, 2022, Dublin, Association of Computational Linguistics, pp. 12--22.
 -   Adam Ek, Jean-Philippe Bernardy, and Shalom Lappin (2019),
     \"Language Modeling with Syntactic and Semantic Representation for Sentence Acceptability Predictions\", *Proceedings of the 22nd